williamjingjiefeng/AutoConverter/README.md

 # AutoMappingConverter
-An automatic entity mapper and/or converter that supports mapping definition at each field level via Lambda expression expression
+An automatic entity mapper and/or converter that supports mapping definition at each field level via Lambda expression

 GitHub repository:
 <https://github.com/williamjingjiefeng/AutoConverter>